 Employers can deny requests if the employee doesn’t have enough accrued leave or if it would impact business operations.
 But any denial must be reasonable and fair.

 On termination, employers must pay out any accrued annual leave regardless of the reason for leaving.
-This means employees get their full entitlements even after they’ve left.
+This includes applying leave loading in some cases.
+See our guide to annual leave on termination for a full breakdown.

 No, annual leave doesn’t accrue during unpaid periods like unpaid parental leave or extended unpaid absences.
-Accrual only occurs during paid employment or paid leave.
+Accrual only occurs during paid employment or paid leave, such as compassionate leave.

 See how Pay Cat can simplify payroll for your business.